-Texas shooting suspect in custody four days after five people killed over complaint
+Texas shooting suspect found hiding in closet under laundry days after five killed

-Texas shooting suspect in custody four days after five people killed over noise complaint
+Texas shooting suspect found hiding in closet under laundry days after five killed over noise complaint

 Francisco Oropesa, 38, was arrested in the city of Cut and Shoot, Texas, after being on run since Friday night